 - Master of Arts (MA)

-Although the Psychology courses you study will be the same regardless of which of these you choose, the overall degree programmes are not the same and it is important that you choose the one that best suits your interests and strengths.
-The choice is important for three main reasons.
+Although the content and level of the Psychology courses that will be available for you to study will be the same regardless of which of these degree types you choose, the structures of the overall degree programmes are not the same and it is important that you choose the one that best suits your interests and strengths.
+The choice is important for three main reasons:

 - The first and second years provide a broad, general foundation and you should choose subjects from your areas of interest.

-- It is possible that you may not be accepted for entry to Honours in Psychology (this is a competitive process) and you need to have an alternative programme available.
+- It is possible that you may not be accepted for entry to Honours in Psychology (this is a competitive process at the end of second year) and you need to have an alternative programme available.

 - All programmes require a Mathematics qualification for entry but other requirements differ.